 Now here’s a question for you – Why would Simi let Akash inside the apartment if she had just committed a murder ?
 This particular detail feels a bit off.
 After the murder comes out, the old lady next door hints to the police that there were three men at the apartment that day and one of them was a heavyset man with a body-builder like physique.
 Yet this essential detail is completely dismissed.
 They don’t even check any CCTV footage from the society or the building.
 Again, too convenient.
-The old lady also notices the pianist Akash at the funeral and just fails to tell the police that she had seen him there too.

 What’s more, much later when Akash is just about to cut open by the doctor, the Lottery lady, and the autowallah, he takes the name of Lord Shiva.
 Coincidently, the Lottery lady has a Lord Shiva tattoo in her arm and suddenly sees a change of mind saying that Akash was divine somehow.
 Yet another unusual turn in the story.
 Why would a person’s mind change when they know they would get millions in the black market by selling off his organs ?
 Just.
 Too.
 Convenient.
 This could only mean one thing that everything he experienced never really happened.
 At least not like he told Sophie about it.
 Now this is important, ‘cause Sophie now becomes our totem for knowing what real and what’s not.
 Try to remember the scenes Sophie appeared in and the ones in which she did not.